Table Of Contents

 Here's a brief explanation for those who are not familiar with the IMAP protocol syntax.
 These tests carried out the following tasks:

-FETCH.1- retrieve the MIME structure of all messages in the mailbox.
+FETCH.1 - retrieve the MIME structure of all messages in

 This slow hardware was chosen to highlight any inherent bottlenecks or performance problems that are inherent with maildirs.
 The raw results are given below.
 Analysis follows: